DarkWav/EAC/README.md

 #Warning: This Plugin may be / is incompatible with Genisys because it was made for ImagicalMine!
 You Won´t get support if you´re using Genisys!

 # If there are problems with PocketMine-MP, I`ll try to slove them, but I don´t guarantee that all pocketmine problems are sloveable.
-Write Me a message [Here](https://github.com/DarkWav/EAC/issues/new)
+Write Me a message [Here](https://github.com/DarkWav/EAC/issues/new).

+# Please mark issues with the label of your platform.

 # [Download Now](https://forums.imagicalmine.net/plugins/eac-evilanticheat.52/download?version=542)